SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex11/README.md

      <img src="images/ex1127.png" alt="Event Binding" width="100%">

+  3. Start the app _**Enterprise Event Enablement - Configure Channel Binding**_ in the SAP Fiori launchpad.

-  3. Search for the Channel Binding app **Configure Channel Binding** and start it.
+     For that, you can search for **Configure Channel Binding** and select the entry.

      > Please search for _**`Kanalbindung`**_ if you’re logged in german (DE).